rgyani/java-threading-notes/README.md

 ### Blocking Queue
 A blocking queue is a queue that blocks when you try to dequeue from it and the queue is empty, or if you try to enqueue items to it and the queue is already full.
 A thread trying to dequeue from an empty queue is blocked until some other thread inserts an item into the queue.
 A thread trying to enqueue an item in a full queue is blocked until some other thread makes space in the queue, either by dequeuing one or more items or clearing the queue completely.

+### Is Java a compiled or an interpreted language?

+The answer to this question lies in the fact that the Java Virtual Machine (JVM) converts Java code to platform-independent bytecode, which is then converted to machine code in binary form with the help of the Just-in-Time (JIT) compiler.
+We can say that Java uses both approaches to run its programs.
+The JIT compiler is a part of the JVM that improves performance by compiling bytecode to native code for repeated method calls.
+This shows the close relationship between the JVM and JIT compiler.
+Let us briefly explain what JVM and JIT are and then move on to see the differences between them.

+#### JVM
+The Java Virtual Machine is an abstract computing and virtual machine interface that drives the java code.
+It is a part of the Java Runtime Environment (JRE) that compiles bytecode into machine code for program execution by the CPU.
+Bytecode entering the JVM undergoes three phases after which it is compiled to machine code.
+* Loading: The referenced classes or methods are loaded using the class loader.
+ * Verifying: The bytecode verifier checks the bytecode for instructions that may cause any harm for the present or future executions.
+ * Initialisation and conversion: All static variables are assigned their values defined in the code or static block.
+Finally, the JIT plays its role by compiling the bytecode to machine code.

+#### JIT
+As mentioned before, the JIT compiler compiles bytecode to machine code “just-in-time” for it to run.
+By default, the JIT compiler is enabled and is activated on the calling of a Java method.
+It can be disabled to check and diagnose Java compilation problems.
+For other reasons, it is not recommended as it may slow down your code by running it in interpreter-only mode.
+The JIT compiler helps optimise and maximise the performance of complex Java programs without consuming processor time and memory space.
+It also keeps track of operational data during runtime, which can be used to improve future recompilations.

+#### How does it work with the JVM?
+The differences between the JVM and JIT can be highlighted while discussing the coordination between them during Java program execution.

+The first time a method is called, it’s not compiled.
+For every method, JVM maintains a count to keep track of the number of times that method is called.
+It interprets the method until the count reaches a JIT compilation threshold.

+After the method is compiled, subsequent calls to the method are counted and upon reaching the JIT compilation threshold, JIT compiles the method a second time implementing more optimisations to increase performance.
+This is repeated until maximum optimisation level is attained

+#### How does the JRE play a role in executing a java program?

+The Java Runtime Environment provides a platform to run and execute the source code.
+It contains the JVM and provides the libraries to execute the program.
+The JVM, in turn, contains the JIT compiler.
+The JRE is a minimum requirement to run Java applications on any computer.
+It is platform-dependent.